Agena target vehicle: Augmented Target Docking Adapter

+The ATDA in orbit as seen from Gemini 9A, above Caracas, Venezuela, the Venezuelan Coastal Range, Isla La Orchila, and the Los Roques Archipelago.
+The white parts are the partially-opened shroud.
+The photo is mirrored.

 After the failure of the first GATV, NASA commissioned McDonnell to develop a backup docking target minus the Lockheed Agena rocket, the Augmented Target Docking Adapter (ATDA).
 This consisted of the Gemini docking collar and an attitude control propulsion system based on the Gemini Reentry Control System.
 The ATDA was 10.9 ft long, with a mass of 1750 lb.

 A few questions were raised about the compatibility of the ATDA with the Atlas booster, since it had much lower mass than the GATV, potentially throwing off the launch vehicle's aerodynamics and calibrated settings.
 However, Convair assured McDonnell that it would pose no technical issues with the booster.

 A second GATV launch failure occurred on May 17, 1966, as Gemini 9 astronauts Tom Stafford and Eugene Cernan sat on their pad awaiting launch.
 The Atlas–Agena lifted smoothly into a cloudy sky, vanishing from view around T+50 seconds.
 Shortly before Booster Engine Cutoff (BECO), the guidance control officer announced that he had lost contact with the booster.